 - May is National Bike Month, so the timing is right as more and more people are looking for new ways to get outdoors during physical/social isolation.
 Amidst the economic downturn, bike sales are booming as bike shops across the country have wait-lists for any bikes under $1,000.
 These include fitness bikes, commuter bikes, at-home trainers, and lower-priced entry-level mountain bikes.

-- Mountain biking is being taken up by more and more with folks near retirement age.
+- Mountain biking is being taken up by more and more folks near retirement age.
 According to mountain biking website singletracks.com, 26% of mountain bikers are 45-64 years old, an over-representation compared to the general population.
-Even retired NBA Star, Reggie Miller, is now an avid mountain biker competing in mountain bike races.
+You can see examples of more and more folks discovering mountain biking in retirement.
+Retired NBA Star, Reggie Miller, is now an avid mountain biker competing in mountain bike races.

 - We have access to more mountain bike trails than you think.
-While we may not have a lot of true “Mountain” biking, we have lots of trails systems designed for bikes.
+While we may not have mountains, we have lots of trails systems designed specifically for mountain bikes.
 Kansas City boasts over 270 miles of single-track within an hour of the city, according to earthriders.com.
-“Single-track” refers to trails designed for mountain biking and is only wide enough for one bike.
+“Single-track” refers to trails that are intended for mountain biking and only wide enough for one bike.
 We have over 10 miles of those trails within 10 minutes of our Lenexa office at Shawnee Mission Park.

 - Admittedly, we’re biased.
 Both Myself, and one of our financial advisors, Wayne Robinson, love to mountain bike.
 I have only been riding trails for a little over a year, but Wayne is a seasoned expert.
 He has taken some epic pictures from his rides all over the country and the world.

 1. Clarity is Crucial in Mountain Biking and Retirement Planning.